Expat Exchange

 If you are thinking about moving to India, cost of living in probably a key consideration.
 Expats commented about the cost of housing:

 "Property rental here is expensive, we pay nearly $2,000 a month for our 3 bed, 3 bath apartment.
 Undoubtedly, expats pay more than locals and rental amounts are increasing quite quickly due to an influx of expats.
-Agents tell us that suitable properties are increasingly hard to find," said one person in Pune.
+Agents tell us that suitable properties are increasingly hard to find," explained one expat living in Pune, India.

 Should I buy or rent a home in India?